thuliteio/getdoks.org/content/docs/start-here/manual-setup.md

 ---

 The quickest way to create a new Doks site is using `create hyas` as shown in the [Getting Started guide](/docs/start-here/getting-started/#creating-a-new-project).
 If you want to add Doks to an existing Hyas project, this guide will explain how.

+## Set up Doks

+To follow this guide, you’ll need an existing Hyas project.